DataDog/hiring-engineers/answers.md

 </code>

-Then navigate to the checks.d directory, which is located at /etc/datadog-agent/checks.d
-Note: you will have two new files for a custom agent check Create a new file called checkvalue.py, and insert the following:
+Then navigate to the checks.d directory, which is located at /etc/datadog-agent/checks.d Create a new file called checkvalue.py, and insert the following:

  <code>